Yesterday we officially inaugurated spring with the first picnic of the year at Kew Gardens.

 - Any kind of salads, they love those with pomegranate

 - Not just wine, their Pimm’s, served with Mint, Strawberries and Divine Cucumber!
 All strictly cool!

 Tesco – 39,99 £

 M&S – Mark e Spencer – 49,00 £

 If you love tweed and are willing to spend a little more, this is perfect for 130 £

-Kew Garden are the largest botanical garden in London, and a UNESCO World Heritage Site.
-It’s absolutely my favorite park, so I’m a bit of a part but it offers landscapes and glimpses that are unforgettable.
-You are every time surprised by, with every change of season.
+You can be surprised every time, with every change of season.
 Their collection of living plants is the largest and most diverse in the world, it is worth seeing it.